EPFL-LCN/neuronaldynamics-exercises/doc/exercises/hopfield-network.rst

 Getting started:
 ----------------
 Run the following code.
 Read the inline comments and check the documentation.
 The patterns and the flipped pixels are randomly chosen.
 Therefore the result changes every time you execute this code.
-Run it several times and change some parameters like nr_patterns and nr_of_flips.
+Run it several times and change some parameters like ``nr_patterns`` and ``nr_of_flips``.

 .. code-block:: python

     %matplotlib inline
-    from neurodynex.hopfield_network import network, pattern_tools, plot_tools
+    from neurodynex3.hopfield_network import network, pattern_tools, plot_tools

     pattern_size = 5